ddeereAMCHS/1112-ArrayList-Books/README.md

   - Make a Book object from the values
   - Add the Book object to the ArrayList
 - Print the list
-- Print all books that are popular and lengthy
+- Print all books that are popular and lengthy (include a header, see example output)
-- Print all books that are short
+- Print all books that are short (include a header, see example output)

 ***Example Input:***\
 \